dapprating/DApp-For-Rating/README.md

 Make sure that Ganache and Metamask are opened.
 From the command line run the following commands:

-* Go to the client directory and run the following commands: `npm install` and `npm install web3`.
+* Go to the client directory and run the following commands: `npm install`, `npm install web3` and `npm install eth-crypto --save`.
 * In the same directory run `truffle migrate --reset` to redeploy the smart contracts.
 * After the contracts are deployed, run `npm run dev` in order to start the application.